oVirt/ovirt-site/source/develop/internal/guest-agent/guest-agent-proposals.md

 *   blocker: Requires that ovirt-guest-agent be proxied through QMP management interface, subsumes existing qemu-ga commands.
 Also requires qemu.git submobule to access ovirt-guest-agent command schema to generate marshalling code for proxied commands.

-      The need to converge is obvious, and now that ovirt-guest-agent is opensourced under the ovirt stack, and since it already produces value for enterprise installations, and is cross platform, I offer to join hands around ovirt- guest-agent and formalize a single code base that will serve us all.
+      The need to converge is obvious, and now that ovirt-guest-agent is opensourced under the ovirt stack, and since it already produces value for enterprise installations, and is cross platform, I offer to join hands around ovirt-guest-agent and formalize a single code base that will serve us all.

       git @ git://gerrit.ovirt.org/ovirt-guest-agent